Titanic Quarter, Belfast

 by car we were at least allowed to drive right up to the fence at the base of one of the cranes).

 Queens Road goes all the way from the south-western end of Queen's Island to the north-eastern tip (it's actually a peninsula).
 At this tip is another large dry dock, about twice the size of Thompson Dock.
 This is still in use for both ship repairs as well as for breaking ships up for scrap.
 Therefore the whole area is not accessible to tourists.

-Along the lower parts of Queens Road information panels have been put up that relay parts of the history of the area to visitors.
+Along the lower parts of Queens Road, as well as along the coastal paths, various open-air information panels have been put up that relay parts of the history of the area to visitors.

 various places on Belfast

-'s Queen's Island, the former harbour area that is undergoing regeneration as Titanic Quarter, lies on the eastern side of the mouth of the Lagan River where it meets Belfast Lough.
-The main points of interest are located as follows (note that google maps currently still shows many of these sites as empty, i.e. as they were a few years ago before the development/construction work had been finished):
+'s Queen's Island, the former harbour area that is undergoing regeneration as the Titanic Quarter, lies on the eastern side of the mouth of the Lagan River where it meets Belfast Lough.
+The main points of interest are located as follows:

 Google maps locators:

 Harland & Wolff drawing offices and HQ (now the Titanic Hotel): [54.6078,-5.9089

 Access and costs: